 How much do Kansas drivers pay for car insurance?

 There’s good news for Kansas drivers.
 According to our research, Kansas is the 13th least expensive state for car insurance premiums, with average cost being $1,377.34!
 The most affordable auto insurance rates, according to our data, can be found here:

 |State Auto Mutual||$1,075.21|

 Insurance companies don’t have crystal balls.
 In order for them to assess any future risks, they must dive into your driving history and personal profile.
 The higher the perceived risk, the higher the rates.
+Being a safe driver, and keeping a clean driving record can help you save money on your auto insurance.
 Here are aspects they may want to know about you:

 - Driving/Claims History

 Want to pay less for car insurance?
 In Kansas, if you complete a Driver Improvement Clinic through a traffic school, you can receive additional discounts for three years.
 Consider completing the class every three years to keep the discounts coming.
 Talk to your local DMV if you are ready to enroll and save.

 Rates go up and down all the time.
 Talk to an agent about the cheapest car insurance quotes out there for you at [mapi-phone /].